cqtan/microservices-primer/README.md

 - Use `mongodb-memory-server` as in-memory mongo db server for testing purposes only
 - For faster build, make sure to change Dockerfile to avoid dev-deps with `RUN npm install --only-prod`

+## Next Gotchas

+- file names within the `pages` folder are also route paths

 # Commands

 ## Docker